 When you create remarketing lists, you specify what user actions on your website qualify them to be part of the remarketing lists.

 When users perform qualifying actions, they are added to the remarketing lists within minutes.
-If the remarketing list minimum size of 1,000 (minimum cookie pool) is met and you have associated the remarketing list with an ad group and set a specific bid amount, the ad delivery engine will start serving remarketed ads to those users on the Bing Network.
+If the remarketing list minimum size of 1,000 (minimum cookie pool) is met, and you have associated the remarketing list with an ad group (including ad group exclusions) and set a specific bid amount, the ad delivery engine will start serving remarketed ads to those users on the Bing Network.

 A greater or smaller list size is not always a bad thing.
 A list is ultimately a collection of user cookies.
 Even if one user is represented multiple times in that list, it is still the same user.
 Depending on which device + browser combination the user uses, the system will identify the corresponding cookie to be associated with a remarketing list.
 It is impossible that a user that is not actually part of a remarketing list will ever get remarketed to.

-Creating associations in Bulk: While the Audience tab allows creation of associations, it can only be done for one ad group at a time.
+Creating associations in Bulk: While the Audiences tab allows creation of associations, it can only be done for one ad group at a time.
 In order to support the creation of large number of associations across ad groups in bulk, we have extended the Ad Group tab to support associating selected ad groups with one or more remarketing lists.
-Simply filter for and select the ad groups you wish to associate with remarketing lists and click on Edit>Associate with Remarketing lists on the action bar.
+Simply filter for and select the ad groups you wish to associate with remarketing lists and click on Edit > Associate with Remarketing lists on the action bar.

-Managing associations in Bulk: Please note that once created, associations can only be edited from the Audience tab.
-You can pause, enable or delete associations in bulk from the Audience tab by clicking on Edit option on the action bar.
-Similarly bid adjustments can be edited in bulk by selecting Edit>Change bid adjustments.
+Managing associations in Bulk: Please note that once created, associations can only be edited from the Audiences tab.
+You can pause, enable or delete associations in bulk from the Audiences tab by clicking on Edit option on the action bar.
+You can also convert any existing targeting association to exclusion and vice versa, through the Edit option.
+Similarly, bid adjustments can be edited in bulk by selecting Edit > Change bid adjustments.
 Please read the next FAQ for editing targeting setting.

-Targeting setting can be edited one ad group at a time from the Audience tab by clicking on Add association and then selecting the relevant ad group.
+Targeting settings can be edited one ad group at a time from the Audiences tab by clicking on Create association and then selecting the relevant ad group.
 The updated targeting setting is applied to all the associations of that ad group.
-If you want to do this in bulk, go to the Campaigns page and click the Ad Groups tab.
-Click the ad groups you want to change, and then click Edit and select Associate with remarketing lists.
+If you want to do this in bulk for multiple ad groups, please use Bing Ads Editor.
+Learn more about editing targeting settings for an association

 All retargeting must comply with all laws and regulations, including any prohibitions to creation of remarketing lists based on sensitive data.
 It is the advertisers responsibility to ensure they comply with all applicable laws and regulations.